 FC Porto and Portugal as a whole is renowned for their youth development.
 Very few countries produce professional players at the rate that Portugal does, and Tavares has overseen the development of hundreds of youth players, many of which have been sold to some of the biggest clubs in the world.

 Not only has Tavares done a stellar job of preparing his young players for first team football, but his teams have also won along the way.
-He’s a winner of more than 11 titles during the time in FC Porto on First team, B team, and Academy, including the Liga Portugal 2 title and the UEFA Youth Champions League – first time accomplishments for the club.
+He’s a winner of more than 11 titles during the time in FC Porto's first team, reserve team, and academy, including the Liga Portugal 2 title and the UEFA Youth Champions League – first time accomplishments for the club.

 Related Article: Charlotte FC’s MLS NEXT Pro Team Names José Tavares Head Coach